-Students from the Forensic Science and Law program attended the 69th Annual Scientific Meeting of the American Academy of Forensic Sciences (AAFS) in New Orleans, LA.
-Also attending were faculty members Dr. Frederick Fochtman and Ms. Lyndsie Ferrara.
-More than 800 scientific papers, breakfast seminars, workshops, and other special events were presented at the February 2017 event.
+Students from the Forensic Science and Law program attended the 70th Annual Scientific Meeting of the American Academy of Forensic Sciences (AAFS) in Seattle, WA.
+Also attending were faculty members Dr. Frederick Fochtman, Dr. Lisa Ludvico, and Ms. Lyndsie Ferrara.
+More than 800 scientific papers, breakfast seminars, workshops, and other special events were presented at the February 2018 event.

 The AAFS consists of 11 sections representing a wide range of forensic specialties, and the annual scientific meeting gathers these professionals who present the most current information, research, and updates in this expanding field.

 Students and faculty from the Forensic Science and Law program made the following presentations at the conference: